Admin-1889/generators/README.md

-# generators include but not limited to: OPTs
+# generators include but not limited to: OTPs